mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 -------------------------------------------------------------------------------------------------------------------------

 <br>
-Change them in this 11_cinnamon.gschema.override file, and ensure you copy and paste the array directly from this file into function_resetcinnamenu in /usr/share/customscripts/z_login.sh.
+Change them in this 11_cinnamon.gschema.override file, and ensure you copy and paste the array directly from that file into function_resetcinnamenu in /usr/share/customscripts/z_login.sh.
 Run this again as su/sudo in a terminal:# glib-compile-schemas /usr/share/glib-2.0/schemas/
 <br>